searxng/searxng/docs/dev/lxcdev.rst

    blocker (filtron) and WEB content sanitizer (content proxy morty), both are needed for a *privacy protecting* search engine.

-On your system, the IP of your ``searx-archlinux`` container differs from http://10.174.184.156/searx, just open the URL reported in your installation protocol in your WEB browser from the desktop to test the instance from outside of the container.
+On your system, the IP of your ``searxng-archlinux`` container differs from http://10.174.184.156/searx, just open the URL reported in your installation protocol in your WEB browser from the desktop to test the instance from outside of the container.